noisysockets/noisysockets/README.md

 Surprisingly good, I've been able to saturate a 1Gbps link with approximately two CPU cores and a single noisy socket.
 Interestingly it appears to outperform the kernel implementation of WireGuard.

 Some preliminary benchmark results can be found in the [benchmark](./benchmark) directory.

+## Credits

+Noisy Sockets is based on code originally from the [wireguard-go](https://git.zx2c4.com/wireguard-go) project by Jason A. Donenfeld.

+WireGuard is a registered trademark of Jason A. Donenfeld.